-A mass mailing sent by more than one candidate controlled committee must include the words "paid for by" immediately adjacent to and in front of or above, the name and address of the committee that is paying the greatest share of the mass mailing including costs for designing, printing, and postage.
-This disclaimer disclosure must appear on the outside of each piece of mail.
+A mass mailing sent by more than one candidate controlled committee must include the words "paid for by" immediately in front of or above the name and address of the committee that is paying the greatest share of the mass mailing including costs for designing, printing, and postage.
+This disclosure must appear on the outside of each piece of mail.
 If two or more committees pay equally for the mailer, the name and address of at least one of the committees must be shown on the outside and the names and addresses of all committees must appear on at least one insert.
-The disclaimer disclosure must be in no less than 6-point type and in a color that contrasts with the background (Example: no light blue disclaimer disclosure on a blue background).
+The disclosure must be in no less than 6-point type and in a color that contrasts with the background (Example: no light blue disclosure on a blue background).
 A post office box may be used as the address only if the committee's street address is on its Statement of Organization (Form 410) on file with the Secretary of State.

-Committees Primarily Formed to Support or Oppose a Local Candidate Mailings (including Emails) Sent by Committees Primarily Formed to Support or Oppose a Candidate
+Mailings (including Emails) Sent by Committees Primarily Formed to Support or Oppose a Candidate

 Postal Mailings.
-Any mailing (regardless of the number of pieces sent) paid for by a primarily formed committee as an independent expenditure supporting or opposing a candidate must include the disclaimers disclosures below in Arial equivalent font, in at least 10-point size, in a contrasting color, centered horizontally and, except for the names of top contributors, underlined.
+Any mailing (regardless of the number of pieces sent) paid for by a primarily formed committee as an independent expenditure supporting or opposing a candidate must include the disclosures below in Arial equivalent font, in at least 10-point size, in a contrasting color, centered horizontally and, except for the names of top contributors, underlined.
 The names of top contributors may not be underlined and the text may not be condensed.
 If there are no top contributors, the "Ad paid for by" need not be underlined.
-All text must appear located in a printed or drawn box with a solid white background at the bottom of at least one page and set apart from other printed matter.
+All text must appear in a printed or drawn box with a solid white background at the bottom of at least one page and set apart from other printed matter.